The-electronic-geek/Real-time-GPS-monitoring-using-Firebase-API/README.md

 6. ESP32 accumulates STM32 data until newline, then marks it as updated.

 7. A JSON object is created with keys for latitude, longitude, and STM32 data.

-/LSET_VOL → Latitude
+/LSET_VOL → Latitude, Longitude

-/FARM_VOL → Longitude
+/FARM_VOL → Latitude, Longitude (extra variable for debugging)

 /STM32_DATA → Sensor data string